joelsiks/ctf_writeups/2021/0x41414141/graphed_2.0.md

 ![Graphed Landing Page](images/graphed_landing.png)

 On the root path `/`, we get a text input box to submit a note.
-However, when submitting an alert pops up that says `sorry but this functionality is disabeled due to technical problems`.
+However, when submitting an alert pops up that says `"sorry but this functionality is disabeled due to technical problems"`.

 Having a look at the source code there are some commented out rows:
 ```javascript